Rarity of extremal edges in random surfaces and other theoretical applications of cluster algorithms: Cluster algorithms and reflection transformations

-Sheffield \cite{sheffield2005random} used the cluster swapping idea in his investigation of the translation-invariant gradient Gibbs measures of random surfaces, in the real- and integer-valued cases, with strictly convex potentials (following Funaki-Spohn \cite{funaki1997motion} for the real-valued case).
-Along the way, he uses cluster swapping in a beautifully simple manner to obtain monotnicity in boundary conditions and log-concavity of the single-site marginal distributions in random surfaces with convex potentials in the real- and integer-valued cases \cite[Section 8.2]{sheffield2005random}.
+Sheffield \cite{sheffield2005random} used the cluster swapping idea in his investigation of the translation-invariant gradient Gibbs measures of random surfaces, in the real- and integer-valued cases, with convex potentials (following Funaki-Spohn \cite{funaki1997motion} for the real-valued case).
+Along the way, he uses cluster swapping in a beautifully simple manner to obtain monotnicity in boundary conditions and log-concavity of the single-site marginal distributions in random surfaces with convex potentials~\cite[Section 8.2]{sheffield2005random}.

+Lastly, we remark that cluster swapping may sometimes be given a fruitful interpretation as the swapping of disagreement sets between configurations of an extended model.
+Such an interpretation was provided in~\cite{aizenman2019exponential} for the random-field Ising model where, rather than defining $\omega$, configurations of the model were extended to continuous functions on the metric graph - the metric space obtained by replacing edges with continuous segments - and swaps were made on connected components of the disagreement set of two extended configurations.

-{\bf Reversible Markov chains:} We point out that reversible Markov chains in discrete time also fit the framework \eqref{eq:measure_for_reflections}.
+{\bf Markov chains:} We point out that Markov chains in discrete time also fit the framework~\eqref{eq:measure_for_reflections}.
 For simplicity, we discuss the case where the state space of the chain is countable.
-Let $S$ be a finite or countable set (with the discrete sigma algebra) and let $P = (P(a,b))_{a,b\in S}$ be the transition probabilities for a reversible Markov chain on $S$.
+Let $S$ be a finite or countable set (with the discrete sigma algebra) and let $P = (P(a,b))_{a,b\in S}$ be the transition probabilities for a Markov chain on $S$.
 Thus we assume that